XKNX/xknxproject/README.md

 from xknxproject import XKNXProj

-knxproj: XKNXProj = XKNXProj("path/to/your/file.knxproj", "optional_password")
+knxproj: XKNXProj = XKNXProj(
+    archive_name="path/to/your/file.knxproj",
+    archive_password="password",  # optional
+    language="de-DE",  # optional
+)
 project: KNXProject = knxproj.parse()
 ```

-The `KNXProject` is a typed dictionary and can be used just like a dictionary, or can be exported as JSON.
+The resulting `KNXProject` is a typed dictionary and can be used just like a dictionary, or can be exported as JSON.
 You can find an example file (exported JSON) in our test suite under https://github.com/XKNX/xknxproject/tree/main/test/resources/stubs

 The full type definition can be found here: https://github.com/XKNX/xknxproject/blob/main/xknxproject/models/knxproject.py